Mickekofi/Ucam/README.md

 > Built with ❤️ for **Ghana and Africa**, to solve local problems with global-class solutions.

-*A Project From the University of Education, Winneba*
+*ඏ A Project From the University of Education, Winneba*

 ✦***Graded and Scored by Doctor, Daniel Danso Essel [ ‎☞ D.D.E ](https://www.uew.edu.gh/dict/staff/ddessel)***